 Hector, a native Houstonian, is the proud father of a ten-year-old son and a seven-year-old daughter.
 In his spare time, he enjoys going fishing and playing soccer.

-Adam Nunez, Lead Building Engineer at Moody Rambin
+Adam Nunez, Assistant Chief Engineer at Moody Rambin

-Adam Nunez is the Lead Building Engineer at Moody Rambin, where he currently oversees approximately 2 million square feet of office and retail space.
-As Lead Building Engineer, Nunez leads a team of engineers and assists with operations consisting of CAPEX projects and buildout tenant spaces.
+Adam Nunez is the Assistant Chief Engineer at Moody Rambin, where he currently oversees approximately 2 million square feet of office and retail space.
+As Assistant Chief Engineer, Nunez leads a team of engineers and assists with operations consisting of CAPEX projects and buildout tenant spaces.
 He also helps operate the R&M budget and planning process.

 Adam has six years of experience in Building Engineering, and he continuously strives to advance in his field by learning and acquiring new skills.
 Adam holds a CFC Universal License and an Apprentice Electrical License.
 He has certifications in High and Mid-Rise Atrium Fire Prevention, SMT and has training in HCC Air Conditioning I and II.
 He is currently working on his Maintenance License and SMA Certification.